Brand identity design

 At the end of the project, we wrapped it up with a Brand Style Guide that serves as a reference for how to use the TechEnvy brand in a way that will strengthen the brand by providing a cohesive experience, specifically when creating content or communications.

-Developing a plan for how to attract and connect with clients in a genuine and authentic way
+Developing a startup's plan to attract and connect with clients in a genuine and authentic way

 As a new startup, TechEnvy Solutions wanted to ensure that they differentiated themselves from the competition from the get-go.
 Although a young company, TechEnvy wanted to project an image of stability, expertise, and high-value service in a way that would be attractive to their target clients.